ncl-cancer-alliance/cancer_fingertips/README.md

 #### Modified
 - Changed API download code to pull data per area iteratively instead of all at once to prevent failure due to excessive data downloading.
 - Indicator IDs are set in the target_indicator.csv file

+### [1.2.0] - 2025-10-15
+#### Modified
+- Instead of a trimmed list of relevant indicators, the code now maintains all available indicators.
+The target_indicator.csv is now redundant and removed.
+- AREA_ID was added to the ingested data due to issues with joining on "Area Type".
+Specifically issues with the Area Type in the data not aligning to the Area Type in the meta table when boundaries change (i.e. PCN)
+- Instead of just looking for updated metrics there are now the three criteria for updating data as documented above.

 ## Licence
 This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
 All code can outputs are subject to Crown Copyright.